How to Get From Kathmandu to Pokhara: The Ultimate Guide

 The idea of travelling from Kathmandu to Pokhara fills us with dread.

-It’s a trip we’ve done many times, and one which we absolutely hate.
+It’s a trip we’ve done many times and one which we absolutely hate.
 The bus ride from Kathmandu to Pokhara is long, windy, dusty, precarious, and completely arduous (it’s Nepal… the roads aren’t great here!).

 You’ll read online it takes 6 hours, and when buying a ticket you’ll be told the journey to Pokhara takes 6-7 hours.
 WRONG.

-The alternative is jumping aboard one of Nepal’s notorious airlines for the 30 minute flight, or an expensive private transfer.
+The alternative is jumping aboard one of Nepal’s notorious airlines for the 30-minute flight, or an expensive private transfer.

 That being said, things are improving.
 On our most recent journey to Nepal in June 2019, the premium bus service had upgraded their coaches, which are now air-conditioned and far more comfortable.
-While the Prithvi Highway is still poor, parts have been upgraded; the span of highway from Dumre to Pokhara is now actually pretty good.

 We believe Pokhara is absolutely worth visiting (it’s actually one of our favourite places in Nepal, and you’ll need to start your Annapurna Circuit hike there too), so getting from Kathmandu to Pokhara is a necessary evil.